ptswarm/reFlutter/README.md

 - Request handling: Support invisible proxying = `True`
 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135753172-20489ef9-0759-432f-b2fa-220607e896b8.png" width="84%"/></p>

 You don't need to install any certificates.
-On an Android device, you don't need root access as well.
-This also bypasses some of the flutter certificate pinning implementations.
+On an Android device, you don't need root access as well. reFlutter also allows to bypass some of the flutter certificate pinning implementations.
 ### Usage on Android
 The resulting apk must be aligned and signed.
 I am using [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer/releases/tag/v1.2.1)
 ```java -jar uber-apk-signer.jar --allowResign -a release.RE.apk```.